erlyvideo/gen_tracker/README.md

       Supervisors = [{streams, {gen_tracker, start_link, [streams]}, permanent, infinity, supervisor, []}],
       {ok, { {one_for_one, 5, 10}, Supervisors} }.

 Now gen_tracker instance is started and ets tables 'streams' and 'streams_attrs' are created.
-Be sure that this name doesn't mess with anything.
+Be sure that this name doesn't mess with anything else.
 Also this gen_tracker instance automatically registers itself as a 'streams' process.
 It is a good idea, because table 'streams' is created as a public,named_table so it is already a singleton.